Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 We give the constraints for the template overload as the first parameter B. So when constraint is false, we don't get an alias called `type` for T, therefore, this template is not a good fit for the constraint B. They generally do this by template specialization which I won't go over in this article.

 So if the constraint is false, we don't get an alias called type at all, yet we have it as a part of our template definition.
-You might ask that shouldn't it lead to build failure?
-That is where SFINAE comes in and says this failure is not an error, so everything works fine.
+You might ask, shouldn't it lead to a build failure?
+That is where SFINAE comes in and says that this template substitution failure is not an error, so everything works fine.

 Now back to the snippet of code I wrote to resolve the overload resolution problem in my code.
 The `enable_if` checks if the *InputIt* comes from the base class of the [std:input_iterator_tag](https://en.cppreference.com/w/cpp/iterator/iterator_tags) which contains the properties of the LegacyInputIterator as defined by the standard.
-Now my test passes as this overload #4 is called only if I pass iterators as the argument.
+Now my test passes as the overload #4 is called only if I pass iterators as the argument.

 This is one way of solving the template overload resolution problem.
-But there is another way of idiomatically solving this with C++20.
+But is there another way of idiomatically solving this in C++?

 ## Concepts
 With C++20, we are officially getting a feature called `Concepts` inside the standard.
 Concepts are named sets of requirements for the templates.
-Concepts define what type of parameters the templates should accept.
+They define what type of parameters the templates should accept.
 One of the biggest advantages of Concepts are improved error messages for users by avoiding going into the weeds of implementation.
 Also the readability of the code itself is much better with Concepts.

 I will show how we can constrain the templates using the new Concepts feature and then explain the syntax.
 ```cpp